-- 1. Perhaps a better illustration still is to be found in the trial of "Faith" at the Vanity Fair as John Bunyan tells it in Pilgrims Progress: - 2.
-You might remember the list of the Jurymen-Mr. Blindman, Mr. No-Good, Mr. Malice, Mr. Love-lust, Mr. Live-loose, Mr. Heady, Mr. Highmind, Mr. Enmity, Mr. Liar, Mr. Cruelty, Mr. Hate-light, and Mr. Implacable.

-3. And in Christ we have Faithful's Captain and Lord; and in these chief priests and scribes we have the High-mind and Heady, and Love-lust and Live-loose and Malice and No-good of Bunyan's day.
-These types are around today.
+1. Perhaps a better illustration still is to be found in the trial of Faithful at Vanity Fair as John Bunyan tells it for us in Pilgrims Progress.
+You might remember the list of the Jurymen-Mr. Blindman, Mr. No-Good, Mr. Malice, Mr. Love-lust, Mr. Live-loose, Mr. Heady, Mr. High-mind, Mr. Enmity, Mr. Liar, Mr. Cruelty, Mr. Hate-light, and Mr. Implacable.
+And in Christ we have Faithful's Captain and Lord; and in these chief priests and scribes we have the High-mind and Heady, and Love-lust and Live-loose and Malice and No-good of Bunyan's day.
+The types are around today.